-Personalized attention Methodologies Description Problem solving In the assigned hours of tutoring the professor will solve any doubts regarding the subject Autonomous problem solving In the assigned hours of tutoring the professor will solve any doubts regarding the subject Supervised work In the assigned hours of tutoring the professor will solve any doubts regarding the subject
+Personalized assistance Methodologies Description Problem solving In the assigned hours of tutoring the professor will solve any doubts regarding the subject Autonomous problem solving In the assigned hours of tutoring the professor will solve any doubts regarding the subject Mentored work In the assigned hours of tutoring the professor will solve any doubts regarding the subject

-Assessment Description Qualification ing and g Results Laboratory practices The qualification will depend on the laboratory work and the laboratory report made by the students.
+Assessment Description Qualification Lea ing and arning esults Laboratory practical The qualification will depend on the laboratory work and the laboratory report made by the students.
 Laboratory sessions are mandatory.
 10 C21 C22 C23 C25 C27 C28 C29 D1 D6 D8 D10 D12 D13 D14 D15 Autonomous problem solving The students will have to deliver, in the terms indicated, the problems proposed of each subject.
-5 C1 C16 C19 C22 D3 D7 D9 Presentation The students will make an oral presentation related to laboratory work .
-5 C16 C20 C23 D4 D5 D7 D8 D14 Supervised work The students will realise, and will deliver in the date indicated, an individual work on a subject proposed to the start of course.
-5 C1 C16 C20 C23 D1 D3 D14 Short answer tests They will realise two short exams, one about the subjects 1 and 2 and another one about the subjects 3 and 4.
-20 C1 C16 C19 D1 D6 D7 D9 Essay questions exam At the end of the course the students have to do an exam related to al the subjets.
+5 C1 C16 C19 C22 D3 D7 D9 Presentation The students will make an oral presentation related to laboratory work.
+5 C16 C20 C23 D4 D5 D7 D8 D14 Mentored work The students will realise, and will deliver in the date indicated, an individual work on a subject proposed to the start of course.
+5 C1 C16 C20 C23 D1 D3 D14 Problem and/or exercise solving They will realise two short exams, one about the subjects 1 and 2 and another one about the subjects 3 and 4.
+20 C1 C16 C19 D1 D6 D7 D9 Essay questions exam At the end of the course the students have to do an exam related to all the subjets.
 55 C1 C16 C19 D1 D6 D7 D9